department-of-veterans-affairs/va.gov-cms/READMES/workflow.md

 ### Example Git workflow:

 1. `git fetch --all`
-1. `git checkout --branch <VAGOV-000-name> origin/master`
+1. `git checkout --branch <VACMS-000-name> origin/master`
 1. `lando composer install`
+1. `lando start`  or `lando restart`
 1. `./scripts/sync-db.sh`
 1. `./scripts/sync-files.sh` # (optional)
 1. Running `lando test` will build the frontend web and run all tests (PHPUnit, Behat, accessibility, FE web) See [testing](testing.md) for additional details.
 1. If possible, write your test, before you write code.
 The test should fail initially and not pass until you succeed.
-1. Fix code formatting issues with CodeSniffer, Drupal 8 standard.
+1. Fix code formatting issues with CodeSniffer, Drupal 8 standard. (linters should run automatically upon trying to commit.
 1. Commit your changes.
-Each commit should be logically atomic (e.g. module adds in one commit, config in another, custom code in additional logical commits), and your commit messages should follow the pattern: "VAGOV-123: A grammatically correct sentence starting with an action verb and ending with punctuation."
+Each commit should be logically atomic (e.g. module adds in one commit, config in another, custom code in additional logical commits), and your commit messages should follow the pattern: "VACMS-123: A grammatically correct sentence starting with an action verb and ending with punctuation."
-_Example: VAGOV-1234 Add configuration for menu reduction._
+_Example: VACMS-1234 Add configuration for menu reduction._
 1. Push work to your fork of the repository so a Pull Request may be created `git push --set-upstream <fork name> HEAD`
 1. Once your PR is merged it will be automatically deployed to dev.cms.va.gov and staging.cms.va.gov.
 If it is merged before 2:30pm ET it will be in the daily, scheduled deploy to prod.cms.va.gov at 3:30pm ET.

 ### Pull Request Norms
 * Pull requests should be made against the `master` branch.
-* Pull Request title should be in the format: "VAGOV-123: Jira ticket title, starting with an action verb and ending with punctuation."
+* Pull Request title should be in the format: "VACMS-123: Jira ticket title, starting with an action verb and ending with punctuation."
 * If your PR is a work in progress or should not be merged, prefix the pull request title with "WIP: " and use the Draft feature.
 * Put a link to the ticket at the top of the PR description.
 * Add required notes in the PR description: